Hydrologic modeling in project HYPERION

-The groundwater near the river channel is shallower than the hill-slope.
-The spatial distribution pattern of groundwater is controlled by topography, soil/geology characteristics and shape of the watershed.
-Steep slopes store less groundwater than moderate slopes because a steep hydraulic gradient on steep slopes drives the lateral groundwater flow.
+The ground water near the river channel is shallower than the hill-slope.
+The spatial distribution pattern of ground water is controlled by topography, soil/geology characteristics and shape of the watershed.
+Steep slopes store less ground water than moderate slopes, because a steep hydraulic gradient on steep slopes drive the lateral groundwater flow.

 |Ground water spatial distribution||Temporal fluctuation from 2000 to 2017.|

-Groundwater seasonal fluctuation follows the climatic variation.
+Ground water seasonal fluctuation follows the climatic variation.
 However, the seasonal variations in some catchments are relatively larger than others.
 The inter-annual variation in #5 sub-catchment is larger than seasonal variation.
-Although the annual precipitation trends in each sub-catchments are comparable, the trend in multiple-year changes in the groundwater table varies.
-This requires further analysis of water balance and the memory effect of ground water storage.
+Although the annual precipitation trends in each sub-catchments are comparable, the trend in multiple-year changes of ground water table varies.
+This requires further analysis on water balance and the memory effect of ground water storage.

 - Reconstructing the role of landuse change on water yield at the Maya urban